Agniva2006/Face-Detection-Deep-Learning-Model/README.md

 # Face-Detection-Deep-Learning-Model
-A face detection model based on deep learning, created for the Comys Hackathon.
+A face detection model based on deep learning, created for the Comsys Hackathon.